The following picture demonstrates what should be visible after importing the tutorial project.

 After you pick the ‘Region refinement’, proceed to set the maximum edge length to 0.02 \(m\).
 Make sure the Assignment is toggled on, and choose the whole part from the geometry tree.

-The mesh will be created after 8 minutes and consists of 1,028,364 elements.
+The finer mesh with feature refinement will be created after some minutes and look like Figure 23:

 A surface refinement can be applied to refine cells on specific surfaces of the geometry.
 Both geometry faces and/or volumes can be selected for refinement.
 If a volume has been assigned, the refinement is applied to all surfaces of that volume.